The health of the environment depends on people like us to make positive and sustainable decisions every single day.

 Easy Ways to Live a More Eco-Friendly Life

 Let’s dive into some practical tips and see which of them you can start implementing in your daily routine.

 1 | Eat local and shop local.

-Prioritize farmers markets and local shops and avoid supermarkets whenever possible.
-Transporting food and other products to conventional stores require huge amounts of fossil fuel energy!
+Prioritize farmers markets and local business and avoid big-name supermarkets whenever possible.
+Transporting food and other products to conventional stores requires huge amounts of fossil fuel energy!

 2 | Reduce your household energy use.